mattmcspirit/azurestack/README.md

 Version Compatibility
 -----------
 The current version of the ConfigASDK.ps1 script has been **tested with the following versions**:
-* ASDK build **20180513.1 (1804)**
+* ASDK build **1.1805.1.47 (1805) and 20180513.1 (1804)**
 * Azure Stack PowerShell Module **1.3.0**

-**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1804, and Azure Stack PowerShell 1.3.0.
+**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1805 and 1804, both with Azure Stack PowerShell 1.3.0.
 A version that supports the older ASDK builds (1803 etc) can be found in the archive folder, however this will not be maintained.
 You should upgrade to a later ASDK.

 Description
 -----------